code-not-found/code-not-found.github.io/_posts/spring-jms/2018-12-11-spring-jms-message-converter-example.md

 If you would like to run the above code sample you can get the full source code [here](https://github.com/code-not-found/spring-jms/tree/master/spring-jms-message-converter){:target="_blank"}.
 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

+In this tutorial, you learned how to create a custom Spring JMS message converter.

+Let me know if you found this example useful.

+Thanks!